dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

       c-name: "mean";
     end C-variable;

-The name immediately after the ``define C-variable`` is the name of the Dylan variable to which the getter for our C variable will be bound.
+The name immediately after the :macro:`define C-variable` is the name of the Dylan variable to which the getter for our C variable will be bound.
 In this case it is *C-mean*.

 We give the C name of the variable as the value of the keyword *c-name:*.
 Once we have compiled the definition — and assuming the compiled